 Activity Time Notes Selection of project and Weeks 1 to 7 of the Spring Students should be academic/industrial approval semester prior to qualification considering suitable areas of to advance to project phase, research for some time prior to (i.e., the Spring semester of embarking on the project.
-This the year in which you expect activity should include initial to achieve the 120 credits approaches to potential necessary to proceed to the academic and industrial project phase.) supervisors, to assess the G viability of potential topics.
+This the year in which you expect activity should include initial to achieve the 120 credits approaches to potential necessary to proceed to the academic and industrial project phase.) supervisors, to assess the viability of potential topics.
 Start of dissertation phase One year before the submission deadline.
-26.0 Academic progress meetings Monthly with academic Meetings may be more supervisor. frequent in the early stages of the project, and again as it is Draft dissertation to academic A = = = = 1 nearing completion.
-Students will find it As agreed. supervisor advantageous to present written material in stages throughout the study.
-Submission of dissertation Dissertation started Sep 2021: throughout the study.
-Submission of dissertation 23 rd September 2022 Dissertation started July 2022: 18 th September 2023 Notification of result January 2023 (September Notification will be on the 2022 submission) basis of Examining Board recommendations only and will be subject to confirmation by the University.
+Academic progress meetings Monthly with academic Meetings may be more supervisor. frequent in the early stages of the project, and again as it is D 0 1: 1 : 1 : 1 nearing completion.
+Draft dissertation to academic As agreed.
+Students will find it supervisor advantageous to present written material in stages Submission of dissertation Discontation started July 2022. throughout the study.
+Submission of dissertation Dissertation started July 2022: 11 th September 2023 11 September 2023 Notification of result January 2024 (September Notification will be on the Notification of result 2023 submission) basis of Examining Board 2023 submission) recommendations only and will be subject to confirmation by the University.
 Graduation Celebration Event Normally the July following the notification of the result.
+I I